Ashcaball/ChicagoCrime/README.md

 While looking through the "bigquery-public-data" that is part of the Google CLoud platform I came across a dataset on crime.
 I was curious to find out the what, when and where of crimes.

+All of my querys can be pluggled straight into the 'SQL workspace' in the Google Cloud platform.